dangitsdavid/chainlink-node-k8s/README.md

 ## Pre-req

+1. This deployment was tested on [Linode](https://www.linode.com/) and loadbalancer service created for Linode Loadbalancer - make changes to code per your cloud provider.
-1. You will need a already running PostgreSQL database.
+2. You will need a already running PostgreSQL database.
-2. Export variables required for the deployment and using `envsubst` to populate those variables.
+3. Export the required variables below for the deployment and using `envsubst` to populate those variables.

 | Variable | Description                                                                                                        |
 | -------- | ------------------------------------------------------------------------------------------------------------------ |